 How do I complain?

 You should check with TfL as soon as possible about your appeal rights as there are time limits for appealing.
 Because the process for dealing with challenges to penalty charges is laid down by law and leads to an independent appeal, TfL will not usually deal with such matters through their complaints procedure.
-Further, the existence of appeal rights on statutory grounds (whether or not you use them) will usually mean that the Ombudsman cannot help you.
+Further, the existence of appeal rights on statutory grounds (whether or not you use them) will usually mean that we cannot help you.

 If you do complain to us, you should normally do so within 12 months of realising that TfL has done something wrong.

 If you can consider my complaint what will the Ombudsman look for?